tensorflow/tensorflow/tensorflow/lite/g3doc/performance/hexagon_delegate.md

-# Tensorflow Lite Hexagon delegate
+# TensorFlow Lite Hexagon delegate

-This document explains how to use the Tensorflow Lite Hexagon Delegate in your application using the Java and/or C API.
+This document explains how to use the TensorFlow Lite Hexagon Delegate in your application using the Java and/or C API.
 The delegate leverages the Qualcomm Hexagon library to execute quantized kernels on the DSP.
 Note that the delegate is intended to *complement* NNAPI functionality, particularly for devices where